nsmackler/dataviz/README.md

-# PSYCH-531
+# BIO 479/579
-Practical Data Analysis and Visualization course materials
+Data Analysis and Visualization using R course materials